 Zoé

-Zoé Claessens, Olympic athlete from the region, takes us on a cycling escape into the heart of nature.
+Zoé Claessens, an Olympic athlete from the region, takes us on a cycling escape into the heart of nature.

 As an Olympic BMX medallist, it's no surprise that Zoé spends countless hours exploring the region on her bike — and it’s right from behind her handlebars that she welcomes us.

-The Morges region offers a variety of landscapes perfect for cycling or walking — along the lake, in the hills, or through the vineyards.
+The region of Morges offers a variety of landscapes perfect for cycling or walking — along the lake, in the hills, or through the vineyards.
 Everyone can find a route they love.
-Trying different places and times of day is worth it: the position of the sun changes everything!
-For Zoé, cycling through the vineyards at sunset is simply magical.

 The region is full of forest paths for immersing yourself in nature or mountain biking, but taking the roads to explore the charming surrounding villages is just as enjoyable.
 And if you’re looking for a real challenge, why not try climbing a mountain pass like the Mollendruz?